isaac34mi/Rprofiling/README.md

 # Rprofiling
 Another reason I wrote this package is becuase i didn't like the way Rstudio displays dataframes(maybe its because I use Jupyter a lot).
+With a single command `Rprofiling::full_profile(data)` you can get beautiful, well organized and resonable details about your dataset.

 ## Dependencies